jakob-bagterp/browserist/docs/user-guide/performance/parallelisation.md

     - Disable Images
 ---

-# Run Multiple Browsers in Parallel
+# How to Run Multiple Browsers in Parallel
+## Which Methods Can Boost the Performance?
 You can run Browserist as a normal, linear script or with various methods for concurrent processing:

 * Asynchronous